The Property Finders

 Spain’s central government devolved responsibility for renting Spanish property legislation in the short term tourist sector to the autonomous regions in 2013.
 Many of the regions that attract the majority of overseas visitors already had some controls in place.
-However, whether it was being rigidly enforced is another matter.
-At the time, the only remaining region with a big tourist rental market but without legislation was Andalucía.
-However, legislation to rectify that came into force in May 2016.
+However, whether it was rigidly enforced is another matter.
+In 2013, the only remaining region with a big tourist rental market but without legislation was Andalucía.
+Legislation to rectify that came into force in May 2016.
+As a result, all the main tourist hot-spots and the cities have controls on renting Spanish property.
+Some locations just call for a licence.
+In others, it is much tougher.

 Renting Spanish Property

-Property owners who let to tourists can achieve significant income.
+Property owners renting Spanish property can achieve significant income.
+Tourist rentals achieve the highest yields but long term rentals also perform well.
 Obviously, it’s highest in areas attracting year-round visitors.
-For example in Madrid, Barcelona and Málaga or in Andalucía, the Costa Blanca and the Canary Islands.
-There is demand throughout the year in the mild coastal regions.
-The market is huge and growing.
 And it is no longer just a sun n’ sand market for the high season summer months.
 Cultural tourism attracts many more visitors between October and May than previously.
-Consequently, Spain is the third most visited country in the world breaking the 80m barrier for the first time in 2017.
+Consequently, Spain is the second most visited country in the world breaking the 80m barrier for the first time in 2017.
+Numbers increased still further in 2018, finishing the year on 82m+.
 Of these, the Ministry of Tourism estimates that about 35% don’t stay in hotels.
-Some will have their own homes while others stay with friends or family but that means millions more rent privately.
+Some will be property owners while others stay with friends or family.
+But that leaves millions to rent privately.

 Why it was necessary